|Nutrition Facts (per serving)|

 Roasted Pork Tenderloin is surrounded with tender vegetables in this easy one dish meal.
 This type of meal is especially easy to put together on a weeknight since it only uses five ingredients, and all you need to add is a nice green salad and perhaps some breadsticks or rolls made with refrigerated dough.

 Make sure you are buying a pork tenderloin for this recipe, not a pork loin roast.
 The tenderloin is much smaller and cooks in a shorter period of time.
-The label should state, quite clearly "tenderloin of pork".
+The label should state, quite clearly "tenderloin of pork."
 If you're not sure, ask the butcher.

-- 1 pound pork tenderloin
+1 pound pork tenderloin

-- 1/2 teaspoon seasoned salt
+1/2 teaspoon seasoned salt

-- 3 carrots, cut into chunks
+3 medium carrots, cut into chunks

-- 1/2 teaspoon dried Italian seasoning
+1/2 teaspoon Italian seasoning

-- 2 tablespoons butter
+2 tablespoons unsalted butter

-In a 9 x 13" pan, place the pork tenderloin and sprinkle evenly with the seasoned salt.
+Preheat the oven to 425 F. In a 9 x 13-inch pan, place the pork tenderloin and sprinkle evenly with the seasoned salt.
 Arrange all of the vegetables around the pork, then dot everything with the butter and sprinkle with the Italian seasoning.

-Then cover the pan with foil and roast another 10-15 minutes longer until pork is cooked to at least 145°F and the vegetables are tender.
+Then cover the pan with foil and roast another 10 to 15 minutes longer until pork is cooked to at least 145 F and the vegetables are tender.